Using ESSA to Redesign High Schools to Support

 Learn more about the Cross State High School Collaborative and download resources, studies, presentations and other useful materials for this exciting initiative.
 Read more.

 Download a variety of high school redesign resources and find out how other states are redesigning schools to meet the challenges of the 21st Century.
 Read more.

 This free online course offered by MIT explores why so many educators are excited about Competency-Based Education and its potential for closing opportunity gaps, as well as challenges and concerns.
 Read more. . .

 The U.S. Department of Education sponsored the National Survey on High School Strategies Designed to Help At-Risk Students Graduate and collected data in the 2014-2015 school year from a nationally representative sample of 2,142 public high schools.
 The resulting data provided approximately 13 specific, evidence-based high school improvement strategies designed to improve the likelihood of high school graduation for at-risk students.
 Read More.

-The Evidence-Based High School Redesign Forum was held in November, 2017 to increase state-level understanding of evidence-based design and map out a plan or action for the collaborative’s efforts.
+Since 2017, CSHSC conducts annual National Evidence-Based High School Redesign Forums to increase state-level understanding of evidence-based design and map out a plan or action for the collaborative’s efforts.

 A number of multi-media resources were presented at the forum and are now available for download.
 Read More.